codingmster1/codingmster1/README.md

-- 👋 Hi, I’m @codingmster1
+- 👋 Hi, I’m @codingmster1 and I currently know HTML, CSS, JS and GIT.
+I also run all my projects on Linux.
-- 👀 I’m interested in app, game, and web development
+- 👀 I’m interested in software engineering and web development
-- 🌱 I’m currently learning HTML, CSS, JS, and GIT.
+- 🌱 I’m currently learning React from the Front-end Simplified bootcamp and The Odin Project.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various front-end projects
 - 📫 How to reach me doylejeff98@gmail.com

 <!---